basti00/VescUartControl/Readme.md

+### Improved VescUartControl library

-Trying to implement functions for reading and setting mcconfig and later maybe appconfig too.
-So one can for example adjust the speedlimit or powerlimit without the need of an laptop or smartphone.
+Trying to implement functions for reading and setting mcconfig.
+For example to adjust the max speedlimit or powerlimit with the help of a small mcu (esp8266 etc.) without the need of an laptop or smartphone.
+Can be used to change of motor profiles via wifi.

-Won't be able to run on Atmega32p (Arduino Nano / Uno).
-Esp8266 works fine.
+Won't be able to run on Atmega32p (Arduino Nano / Uno 2k is to little memory) Esp8266 with its 64kB works fine.

 Usage:

-VescUartGet(mc_configuration mcVal) fills the struct mcVal with the current mc-config. returns 1 if successful communication, 0 if not.
+VescUartGet(mc_configuration mcVal) fills the struct mcVal with the current mc-config. returns 1 if successful communication with vesc, 0 if not.

-VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data. returns 1 if successful communication, 0 if not.
+VescUartGet(bldcMeasure values) fills the struct values with the current telemetry data. returns 1 if successful communication with vesc, 0 if not.

+# TODO:
+- [x] Send COMM_GET_MCCONF request
+- [x] implement ReceiveUartMessage with support of packages bigger 256 bytes (startbyte 3)
+- [x] Receive, unpack and crc-check COMM_GET_MCCONF request
+- [x] implement ProcessReadPacket function to fill mc_configuration struct with all values.
+- [x] SerialPrint function to display mc-config values
+- [ ] Pack mc-config values into a COMM_SET_MCCONF package.
+- [ ] Send to vesc and hope it toes not get bricked.. again.
+- [ ] ???
+- [ ] profit!